eclair fillings featured image

 Creamy oreo whipped frosting in a bowl

-A simple upgrade from the previous one: once the mascarpone whipped cream is ready, fold in finely chopped Oreo cookies for extra flavor.
+A simple upgrade from the previous one: once the mascarpone whipped cream is ready, fold in finely chopped Oreo cookies for extra flavor, and even more stability.

 Pastry Creams